emilio2601/scpy/README.rst

 By default, scpy connects to the Sia daemon on localhost:9980.
 You can pass host and/or port as arguments to modify this.

-Scpy has 8 modules, which have their own methods.
+scpy has 8 modules, which have their own methods.
 The documentation for each of those modules can be accessed in the sidebar.
 Here is an example of usage for each module:

 .. code-block:: python